How to kick a soccer ball the right way?

-Ankle locking will make kicking the ball firm, and accurate.
-Ankle locking will also help with reducing impact injuries, coming from defending tackles trying to block the kick.
+Lock your ankle to kick the ball firm and accurate.
+Ankle locking will also help reduce impact injuries, coming from defending tackles trying to block the kick.

 Pointing toes down, or up, will support locking your ankle, and more importantly, increase pace and accuracy on the ball.

-start developing positive habits for correct soccer ball kicking technique.
+Opposite foot positioning and eye contact with the soccer ball are the best method to start developing positive habits for the correct ball kicking technique.

 Learning how to kick a soccer ball takes hours of training, and repeatedly kicking the soccer ball using the correct soccer kicking technique.